eugene-kamenev/wicket-groovy-DSL/README.md

 ## Examples
 Later I will provide more complex examples.
 But to understand the concept, I think it is enough.
-At this moment Label, AjaxLink, MarkupContainer, Form, StatelessForm, ListView, Link, BookmarkableLink, PasswordField, EmailTextField, UrlTextField, TextField for Numbers, TextField, DropDownChoice (for Entities) with ChoiceRenderer are implemented
+At this moment Label, AjaxLink, MarkupContainer, Form, StatelessForm, ListView, Link, BookmarkableLink, PasswordField, EmailTextField, UrlTextField, TextField for Numbers, TextField, DropDownChoice with ChoiceRenderer, Fragment, CheckBoxMultipleChoice are implemented

 ##Usage
 ```groovy